KeesCBakker/dutch-pluralizer-py/README.md

 ## Development
-If you want to contribute to local development, please consult <a href="">the local development page</a>.
+If you want to contribute to local development, please consult <a href="DEV.md">the local development page</a>.